progressivetech/com.jlacey.electoral/README.md

   false
 * **groups** will restrict look ups to contacts in the matching pipe (|) separated list of group names.

+#### One time job

+Sometimes you just want to schedule a one time job to add district info to a particular group.

+You can create a one time job via the **Administration menu » System Settings » Electoral API** screen.
+Scroll to the bottom of the page and click the "Add New District Job" button to add a new job.

+Be sure to enable "Electoral Run Scheduled Distrct Jobs" in the CiviCRM Scheduled Jobs screen.
+Each job scheduled in this manner will be run only once.

 ## Usage